gustavo2023/qr-code-component/README.md

 ### Useful resources

-- [Article](https://fedmentor.dev/posts/font-size-px/) - This helped me to understand why I souldn't use pixel units for font-size and instead to use other units that adapt better to changes in the browser settings of different users.
+- [Why font size must never be in pixels](https://fedmentor.dev/posts/font-size-px/) - This helped me to understand why I souldn't use pixel units for font-size and instead to use other units that adapt better to changes in the browser settings of different users.

 ## Author